Try/OpenGothic/README.md

     * Alternatively a recent test build from [CI](https://ci.appveyor.com/project/Try/opengothic/history)
 3. Run `Gothic2Notr.exe`.

-   If nothing happens check if a crash file (`crash.log`) has been created and look for the line `--crashlog(std::logic_error(gothic not found!))---`.
+   If nothing happens check `log.txt` and look for the line `invalid gothic path`.
 In this case OpenGothic fails to find your Gothic installation and you have to explicitly specify its location via `-g` paramter.
 Either you create a shortcut to `Gothic2Notr.exe` and change the target line in Properties to e.g.

    `Gothic2Notr.exe -g "C:\Program Files (x86)\Steam\steamapps\common\Gothic II"`